 For the Love of Africa Society 813 Claremont Ave Victoria, BC V8Y 1J9 Ph: (250) 891-0162 To reach out with love and compassion to people in need in Africa through hands-on personal involvement.

 Friends of Music Society 2328 Trent Street Victoria, BC V8R 4Z3 (250) 952-5114 Provides musical opportunities for people recovering from mental illness or addictions.
-All music-lovers are welcome to participate in our varied selection of music programs.
+All music-lovers are welcome to participate in our varied selection of music programs, either in person, or over ZOOM.

-Garry Oak Meadow Preservation Society (GOMPS) Email: grow.oaksATgmail.com Dedicated to the preservation, protection and restoration of Garry oak stands and their natural habitats.
-Activities include a tree nursery raising Garry oaks of local genetic origin, education, advocacy where possible, habitat restoration, and holding conservation covenants.
+Garry Oak Meadow Preservation Society (GOMPS) Email: grow.oaksATgmail.com Dedicated to the preservation, protection and restoration of Garry oak stands and their associated ecosystems.
+Activities include a volunteer-run tree nursery raising Garry oaks of locally-sourced acorns, education, advocacy where possible, habitat restoration, and holding conservation covenants.
 Check Facebook, Instagram and Twitter for more information.

 Glengarry Hospital, Island Health (VIHA) 1780 Fairfield Road Victoria, BC V8S 1G7 Phone: (250) 370-5645, Email: SIRSvolunteerATviha.ca A residential care home for seniors.